-My blog post on Small Controlled Experiments landed me an invitation to speak at Agile Cambridge.
+My blog post on Small Uncontrolled Experiments landed me an invitation to speak at Agile Cambridge.
 As the slides are probably not that useful if you haven’t seen the presentation, I advise you to read the blog post instead.

 The project was of to a bad start: an inherited legacy codebase, a waterfall contract, and a projected loss.
 The promise of Kaizen or Continuous Improvement seemed very appealing.
 But when we tried to incorporate this into our process, it didn’t catch on.
 Biweekly retrospectives didn’t seem to expose any problems we could improve upon.
 The ceremonies we tried, like Deming’s Plan-Do-Check-Act cycles, added too much overhead.
 We were doing something wrong.